yast/yast-bootloader/README.md

 ### See Also

-The bootloader module uses custom CFA (config files API) implementation - [See CFA for Grub](https://github.com/config-files-api/config_files_api_grub2)
+The bootloader module uses CFA (config files API) module for GRUB2 - [See CFA for GRUB2 repository](https://github.com/config-files-api/config_files_api_grub2)